arnowelzel/periodical/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-"Periodical" is a calendar to calculate the fertile days according to Knaus-Ogino originally developed by Arno Welzel.
+"Periodical" is a menstruation calendar with calculation of the fertile days according to Knaus-Ogino originally developed by Arno Welzel.

 WARNING: It is not recommended to use this calendar to avoid pregnancy!
 There are more accurate methods, like measuring the basal body temperature.